cmartinezgom/cmartinezgom.github.io/index.md

 <div style="display: flex;">
   <img src="/images/foto150.jpg" alt="Descripción de la imagen" style="border-radius: 50%; width: 150px; height: 150px;">
-  <p style="margin-left: 20px;">A <strong>Computer Science graduate</strong> with a <strong>Master’s degree in Video Game Design and Programming</strong>.<br>With over two years of professional programming experience, including experience as a Junior Unity Programmer and a Software Engineering Intern at HP SCDS.<br>Versatile, commited and resolutive programmer who is independently driven but also a solid team player.
+  <p style="margin-left: 20px;">A <strong>Computer Science graduate</strong> with a <strong>Master’s degree in Video Game Design and Programming</strong>.<br>With over two years of professional programming <a href="#experience-section">experience</a>, including experience as a Junior Unity Programmer and a Software Engineering Intern at HP SCDS.<br>Versatile, commited and resolutive programmer who is independently driven but also a solid team player.
 Although my professional experience has been as a programmer, I am also a creative designer at heart.</p>
 </div>